JUST ONE DAY

 by Joey Xanders

-There’s a scene in the movie Victor/Victoria in which Julie Andrews is on the other side of the glass of sumptuous food and delicious treats gorgeously displayed.
-She is poor and can’t afford to eat at the restaurant and we watch as she presses against the glass wishing, praying for one tiny morsel to find a way to her mouth.
+On the plane ride to Indiana, I sat staring out the window, my nose pressed to the glass, comforted by watching the clouds dance, and another movie came to mind: Victor/Victoria starring Julie Andrews.
+There’s a scene in which Andrews is on the other side of the glass of sumptuous food and delicious treats gorgeously displayed.
+She is poor and can’t afford to eat at the restaurant, and we watch as she presses against the glass, wishing, praying for one tiny morsel to find a way to her mouth.
 Oh, the yearning, the desire.
 It was so unfair to have it close but so unattainable.

-I was pressed against the glass of the Norman Rockwell vision of family in America.
-I prayed for happy family moments, for times around the dinner table laughing and talking, sharing memories and expressing a true fondness.
-I wanted connection and meaningful, deep loving relationships.
+I was pressed against the glass of the Norman Rockwell version of family in America.
+I prayed for happy family moments, for times around the dinner table laughing and talking, sharing memories, and expressing a true fondness.
+I wanted connection and meaningful, deep, loving relationships.
+And I had no idea how to make it happen.
+But here I was, trying.

-So, there we are on Thanksgiving Day.
-It was just Mom and I sitting in her living room, hungry.
-I knew that I was about to jump ship on this effort to keep our relationship afloat.
-I was angry at my mother for her shortcomings, deeply disappointed at yet again not having the family connection realized particularly after flying halfway across the county in pursuit of this dream.
-And I was terrified of losing her forever.
-I dug deep inside my soul to find yet one more ounce of hope and created the following directive.
+So, there we were on Thanksgiving Day.
+It was just Mom and me sitting in her living room, in a sea of boxes, hungry and deflated.
+I knew that I was about to jump ship on this effort to keep our relationship afloat, to resign myself to another failed attempt.
+I could taste the bitterness, and I was angry at my mother for her shortcomings, deeply disappointed yet again that I had not realized my family's goal.
+At the same time, I was terrified of losing her forever.
+I dug deep into my soul to find yet one more ounce of hope and brought forth a vision shaped by a lightning bolt of clarity.
+This is what I told her as I assumed the mantle of adult and applied structure to our visit - structure that I had learned as a pre-school teacher.

-I told my mother I had one last day in town the following day and this was how it was going to go.
-I was going to return in the morning at 10am.
-We would spend the day hanging her art on the walls, unpacking boxes and shopping for food.
-We would not discuss my brothers nor was she allowed to say one critical thing about me.
-I would leave at 7pm and return to my Aunt and Uncle’s home where I was staying.
-The following morning, I was flying back to NYC.
+The following day was my last day in town, and this is how it was going to go.
+I was going to return at 10 am.
+We would spend the day hanging her art on the walls, unpacking boxes, and organizing her home.
+We would shop for food and prepare a big lunch as our meal for the day.
+We would not adulate my brothers, nor was she allowed to say one critical thing about me.
+I would leave at 7 pm and return to my Aunt and Uncle’s home, where I was staying.
+The following day, I was flying back to NYC.
 And that was how it was going down.

-She screwed up her face in resistance and retorted with snarkiness, the tone she had established for charged familial interactions.
+She screwed up her face and retorted with snarkiness, her fallback tone for charged familial interactions.
 “So, you’re the one setting all the rules, huh, and I have no say in this.
 You do what you want, well, what about me?
 You come and go as you please, think you rule the roost…”

-She went on and on and didn’t stop with her rant as I opened the door, yelled, “See you tomorrow Mom,” shut the door and left.
-There was both such relief in getting in the car and such sadness.
+She went on and on, and didn’t stop ranting as I opened the door, yelled, “See you tomorrow, Mom,” shut the door, and left.
+There was both relief in getting in the car and sadness.
 It’s over.
-No more tension or anxiety.
-And yet, disappointment prevails in knowing that any hope for a fun and loving exchange is dashed for the day.
+No more tension.
+And yet, disappointment prevails with yet another failure– no connection.
 Why do we hold onto hope in the face of all the evidence that it will never materialize?

-We do because sometimes it does, and the next day, a miracle happened.
-I arrived at 10am.
+We do, because sometimes it does, and the next day a miracle happens.
+I arrived at 10 am.
 Mom was ready.
-We hung her art and I told her how much I admired her eye for design.
+We hung her art, and I told her how much I admired her eye for design.
 I could never do what she does in finding the perfect balance of shape and composition.
-As we unpacked boxes and looked at photo albums, we relived our trip to Italy and laughed about the fact that she posed as my older sister in order to pick up guys together.
+As we unpacked boxes and looked through photo albums, we relived our trip to Italy and laughed about her posing as my older sister to pick up guys.
 She shared stories about her childhood.
 We organized her house.
+Our tones were curious, kind, and relaxed.
 We had our Norman Rockwell day.
-It was perfect and I felt loved.
+It was perfect, and I felt love flowing.
+I could not believe I had manifested my dream.
+Not one harsh word.

-As I was leaving at my scheduled time of 7pm, Mom says to me at the door, “Hey, Joey”.
+As I was leaving at my scheduled time of 7 pm, Mom said to me at the door, “Hey, Joey”.

 “Yes, Mom?”